g3n1us/pub/README.md

 # Pub :beer:
-A CMS for publications.
-Built on Laravel, installable as a Composer package.
+An opiniated, Laravel based CMS for publications with deep AWS integration, installable via Composer Edit

 ## Installation
 Install Laravel as normal.
 https://laravel.com/docs/installation

 It is best to install Pub on top of a fresh Laravel installation.
-The Pub installer will set up database connections, AWS resources, Google login and Dropbox integration.
+The Pub CLI installer will set up database connections, AWS resources, Google login and Dropbox integration.

 Install via Composer: